-Grant's Pass Reverse Mortgage Lenders
+Grant's Pass's #1 Reverse Mortgage

-All Reverse Mortgage was incorporated in CA November 2004 and as the name implies, the only loan product that All Reverse Mortgage® originates is the residential reverse mortgage loan.
+All Reverse Mortgage was incorporated in CA November 2004 and as the name implies, the only loan product that All Reverse Mortgage, Inc. (ARLO™) originates is in fact, the reverse mortgage.

 Grant's Pass Reverse Mortgage Facts

-HUD Approved Direct Lenders
+HUD Approved Direct Lender

-All Reverse Mortgage, Inc. (ARLO™) is approved with the Department of Housing and Urban Development (HUD) to originate, underwrite and close the HUD Home Equity Conversion Mortgage (HECM or "Heck-um").
+All Reverse Mortgage, Inc. (ARLO™) is approved with the Department of Housing and Urban Development (HUD) to originate, underwrite and close the HUD Home Equity Conversion Mortgage (HECM, or "Heck-um").
 The HECM is HUD's acronym for their reverse mortgage loan.

 All Reverse Mortgage, Inc. (ARLO™) originates in Grant's Pass and closes both refinance loans, where borrowers already own their home and are looking to either pay off their existing loan and have no more monthly mortgage payment, utilize their equity for other purposes if they have no existing loan, or possibly a combination of both.

-About All Reverse Mortgage
+About All Reverse Mortgage®

 Only a seasoned originator can readily inform borrowers which program will best suit their needs and the positives and negatives of each so that the borrower can make an informed decision.
 It is no longer uncommon anywhere in the country for a market to be a solid HUD HECM market and then within just a short distance for a niche jumbo market to be located where there is a need for a jumbo program.

 Located in Josephine County, Oregon, Grants Pass is in the Southwest area of the state, 256 miles south of Portland.
 Grants Pass had a population of 35,076 in 2013, and 9,641 of those people are homeowners 62 and older.

 The city is known for rafting on the Rogue River as well as the Oregon Caves National Monument.
 In its early years, the area was known as a pass through site for hunters and trappers in the 1820s.
 The city was not incorporated until decades later and more than 20 years after the first post office was established in 1865.

 Grants Pass was given its name in honor of General Ulysses S. Grant and his success at Vicksburg.
 The city was incorporated in 1887.

 The climate in Grants Pass is known for having a hot-summer Mediterranean climate.
 During the summer you can expect high, dry temperatures.
 The winters in the city are cool and rainy and there is occasional snow.

 In recent years, Grants Pass has shifted from the lumber industry to the service industry, focusing on the outdoor, sports and recreation sectors.
 Health care infrastructure has also become an integral part of the city’s economy, which includes marijuana-related businesses due to legalization on the state level.

 The housing market in the city has also surged in recent years.
-The average home value in Grants Pass is $241,500, which saw an increase of 11.1%
+The average home value in Grants Pass in January 2023 is $385,910, which saw an increase of 11.1% over the past year.